ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     ```
     {: screen}

-    * If a public ALB has no IP address, see [Ingress ALB does not deploy in a zone](/docs/containers?topic=containers-cs_troubleshoot_debug_ingress#cs_subnet_limit).
+    * If a public ALB has no IP address(classic) or hostname (VPC), see [Ingress ALB does not deploy in a zone](/docs/containers?topic=containers-cs_troubleshoot_debug_ingress#cs_subnet_limit).

+2. If you use Calico pre-DNAT network policies, VPC access control lists (ACLs), or another custom firewall to block incoming traffic to Ingress ALBs, you must allow inbound access from Cloudflare's IPv4 IPs to the IP addresses of your ALBs so that your ALBs can be health checked.
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALBs from  [Cloudflare's IPv4 IPs](https://www.cloudflare.com/ips/){: external} that are used to check the health of your ALBs.

-2. Check the health of your ALB IPs.
+3. Check the health of your ALB IPs (classic) or hostname (VPC).

-    * For single zone cluster and multizone clusters: Ping the IP address of each public ALB to ensure that each ALB is able to successfully receive packets.
-If you are using private ALBs, you can ping their IP addresses only from the private network.
+    * For single zone cluster and multizone clusters: Ping the IP address (classic) or hostname (VPC) of each public ALB to ensure that each ALB is able to successfully receive packets.
+If you are using private ALBs, you can ping their IP addresses (classic) or hostname (VPC) only from the private network.
         ```
         ping <ALB_IP>
         ```